 Exhibit Halls and Ticketed Offering Add-Ons

-Free Exhibit Halls admission does not include ticketed offerings such as 3-D shows, Butterfly Garden, IMAX films, or Planetarium shows.
+Exhibit Halls admission does not include ticketed offerings such as 4-D Theater shows, Butterfly Garden, IMAX films, or Planetarium shows.
 If you are interested in these add-ons, let us know at the time of reservation as funding is sometimes available.
-If there is no funding available, a rate of $6.00 – $8.00 per person will be charged for the first extra, and $3.50 – $4.50 per person for each additional show.
+If there is no funding available, a rate of $6.00 – $8.00 per person will be charged.

 Book a Reservation

 Reserve early!
 Eligible groups can receive a limited number of free and/or reduced Exhibit Halls admissions per year, subject to availability of funding.